 Buying your first home is an exciting experience that can be full of emotional ups and downs, but you want to guard against getting caught up in those emotions when it comes to making important decisions.
 You’ve invested time, money, and your heart in the home search, but don’t let that impact your focus or you could end up paying more for a home than you originally intended.

 There is a logical order to the home buying process.
-The order is: prepare your credit, polish your debt-to-income ratio.
-Save for down payment, closing costs, taxes, and other expenses.
-Get pre-approved for your home mortgage loan.
-Contact a real estate agent.
-Shop for properties.
-Make an offer.
+You want to prepare your credit, polish your debt-to-income ratio, save money for a down payment, and speak with a real estate agent.

-Having your offer accepted by a seller is wonderful cause for celebration, but not cause to get your hopes up.
-There are a million things or more that could happen between the time your offer was accepted and the time you’re scheduled to close that could destroy and nullify the transaction.
+There are a many things that can happen between the time your offer was accepted and the time you’re scheduled to close that could cause a delay.
 Be excited, but also be aware that at any given moment you may find yourself back at square one shopping for houses.

 If you’ve imagined a home with wood floors, granite counter tops, stainless steel appliances, and a garden tub in a luxurious bathroom attached to your master suite, you may find that your budget doesn’t match your first time home buyer dreams.
 While we can help you find a home that checks off your wish list boxes, you may have to compromise on some upgrades depending on your budget.

 It’s important to remember that this is your first home, and you’ll have room to grow, paint, build on, and upgrade.
 When you’re ready, you may decide to upsize to a new or second home, so it’s important to be realistic about your current purchase.

 🛋️ Know What Comes with the Home